SHL Verify G+ General Ability Test – Ultimate Study Guide with Practice Questions

 Companies will usually inform you when to expect to hear a reply.
 If you haven’t heard back after the said date, it is smart to contact them to see.
 You do not have anything to lose from doing so.

-If you are selected but they somehow missed your email, that is fantastic.
 Even if you did not pass, it is still good to know.
 If the company does not specify the date, emailing them about a month after the test would be reasonable.
 That is when you should expect to hear a decision.

 Do not feel ashamed to contact companies and ask about your status.
 This move can land you a job and leave a good impression.